cs1302uga/cs1302-demos/variable-refresher/variable-refresher.md

 # Variable Refresher Demo

+1. Not related to the demo, but I will start out with a 5 minute discussion about project 2.
+Just a few general statements about getting started and following the checklist.

 1. Show the `variable-refresher-uml.png` UML diagram.
 Ask a few questions about it:
    1. Which classes are abstract?
    1. Does `Animal` inherit the `print` method?